Multi-agent Inverse Reinforcement Learning for Two-person Zero-sum Games: Bayesian MIRL

 \section{Bayesian MIRL}

-We will formulate two-agent MIRL problems in a Bayesian optimization setting.
+We will formulate two-agent MIRL problems in a Bayesian setting.
 Bayesian methods have been widely adopted for IRL problems \cite{Baker2009,Choi2011,Dimitrakakis2011,Engel2005,Michini2012,Qiao2011,Ramachandran2007}.
 In a Bayesian setting, we assign a prior distribution to the reward functions.
-This prior distribution encodes the learner’s initial belief about the reward functions before any observations are made.
-For our problem, we assume that the complete bipolicy for the agents is observable.
-Given an observed bipolicy, we can generate a point estimate of the reward function from the posterior distribution over reward functions.
-To construct this point estimate, we must know the likelihood of observing each bipolicy for each given reward function.
-So, our efforts are focused on determining the appropriate likelihood function for the MIRL problem, and the development of optimization models that can be used to generate point estimates of the reward function.
+This prior distribution encodes the learner's initial belief about the reward functions before any observations are made.

+Given an observed bi-policy, we can generate a point estimate of the reward function from the posterior distribution over reward functions.
+To construct this point estimate, we must know the likelihood of observing each bi-policy for each given reward function.
+So, consideration must be given to determining the appropriate likelihood function for the MIRL problem and to the development of optimization models that can be used to generate point estimates of the reward function.

-We will now formally develop the Bayesian model for the MIRL problem.
+The BMIRL approach we propose is a maximum a posteriori probability (MAP) estimate of reward under a likelihood function that encodes the notion of a minimax equilibrium.
 Let $f\left ( r \right )$ denote the prior distribution on the reward of agent $1$ (recalling that we denote $r = r^1$ and $r^1 = -r^2$ for zero-sum games).
 We will discuss the selection of prior distributions further in Section 3.1.
-Also, let $p\left ( \pi|r \right )$ denote the likelihood of observing bipolicy $\pi$ when the true reward is $r$.
-Hence now our objective is to maximize $f\left ( r|\pi \right )$, the posterior of rewards given an observing bipolicy.
-To model the likelihood $p$, we make the following assumptions regarding the agents’ selection of a bipolicy: \begin{enumerate} \item The two agents select a minimax bipolicy with respect to the reward function $r$. \item If the minimax bipolicy for a given $r$ is not unique, then one is selected uniformly at random from among all minimax bipolicies. \end{enumerate}
+Also, let $p\left ( \pi|r \right )$ denote the likelihood of observing bi-policy $\pi$ when the true reward is $r$.
+Hence now our objective is to maximize $f\left ( r|\pi \right )$, the posterior of rewards given an observing bi-policy, as follows,